henrikglass/shaq/docs/sel_functions.md

-float slider_float(str label, float min, float max, float default)               Creates a float slider widget with the label `label`, minimum and maximum allow values `min` and `max`, and default value `default` float slider_float_log(str label, float min, float max, float default)           Creates a float slider widget, with logarithmic scaling, with the label `label`, minimum and maximum allow values `min` and `max`, and default value `default` float copy_float(str shader, str var)                                            Copies the value last assigned to the uniform variable `var` in the shader `shader`
+float slider_float(str label, float min, float max, float default)               Creates a float slider widget with the label `label`, minimum and maximum allow values `min` and `max`, and default value `default` float slider_float_log(str label, float min, float max, float default)           Creates a float slider widget, with logarithmic scaling, with the label `label`, minimum and maximum allow values `min` and `max`, and default value `default` float copy_float(str shader, str var)                                            Copies the value last assigned to the uniform variable `var` in the shader `shader` float eval_float(str expr)                                                       Evaluates the expression `expr` and reinterprets it as a float
 ```

 ## Returning vec2: